physics-playground/Bullet/README.md

 ./vcpkg install bullet3
 ```

 The Bullet port in vcpkg is kept up to date by Microsoft team members and community contributors.
-If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.
+If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the `vcpkg` repository.

-## Build instructions for Bullet using premake.
-You can also use cmake instead.
+## Build instructions for Bullet

+Bullet supports using either `premake5` or `cmake`.
+Which you choose will really depends on your preferences and perhaps platform support.

 ### Windows